General information about the operation of the academy

 Organization of the Academy

-The Academy’s organization involves academy players practicing 4 times per week during school hours, 55 minutes at a time.
+The Academy’s organization involves academy players practicing 3 times per week during school hours, 2x 55 minutes and 1x 110 min.
 Practice hours are therefore lessons in the FSu school’s timetable and the same requirements apply for attendance, study results and other formal school rules as for other school curricula.

 The academy goal is to build help their students become better basketball players in all areas,